Types of Bonds

 The City issues Water and Sewer System Revenue Bonds to finance capital projects and improvements related to the City’s water, wastewater and surface water system.
 This type of bond is referred to as a Utility Revenue Bond as the debt payments are funded through fees charged to the customers of the water system.

-Some Certificates of Obligation were issued by the City to finance construction of the City's Surface Water Treatment Plant and related distribution lines and water plant upgrades.
-While these bonds are CO's, the repayment is funded 100% from fees charged to water system customers and participants in the City's Groundwater Reduction Plan.
-By issuing CO's, the City benefitted from the "AAA" rating on those bonds, saving customers money.
-The largest issuance was recently refinanced through a General Obligation Refunding Bond, which results in significant savings over the next 22 years- over $600,000 annually.
+Some Certificates of Obligation were issued by the City to finance construction of the City’s Surface Water Treatment Plant and related distribution lines and water plant upgrades.
+While these bonds are CO’s, the repayment is funded 100% from fees charged to water system customers and participants in the City’s Groundwater Reduction Plan.
+By issuing CO’s in 2011, which were refunded with GO bonds in 2017,the City benefits from the "AAA" rating on those bonds, saving customers money.

 Airport Bonds or CO’s